StefanBRas/ankiextractoR/README.md

-# ankixtract
+# anki-extractoR

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ankixtract is to easily extract anki flash cards from different file types (LaTex mostly) by adding comments with anki to the source file.
+The goal of anki-extractoR is to easily extract anki flash cards from different file types (LaTex mostly) by adding comments with anki to the source file.

 ## Installation